 Once you file the petition, the court eventually schedules a hearing.
 The defending party (your ex) has to testify under oath to the court why they are not following the terms of the agreement or otherwise prove that they are in compliance.
 If the court finds that they are not abiding by the terms of the divorce decree, the Judge can order them come into compliance within a certain period of time.
 If the party refuses to comply, the judge can have them put in jail or fine them substantial amounts until they follow the judge’s orders.

-If you are in Birmingham, Anniston, Huntsville, Decatur, Prattville, Montgomery, Alabaster, Talladega, Jasper, Gadsden, or anywhere else in Central or Northern Alabama and you have a former spouse that is not abiding by the rules set out in your divorce decree, you have options.
+If you need to file a Contempt Petition in Montgomery, Birmingham, Anniston, Huntsville, Decatur, Prattville, Alabaster, Talladega, Jasper, Gadsden, or anywhere else in Central or Northern Alabama and you have a former spouse that is not abiding by the rules set out in your divorce decree, you have options.
 The most common way to address this, if discussing it with them will not work, is filing a Petition for Rule Nisi with the court.

 The hearing will determine if they are not in compliance with your divorce decree, and if not, the judge can attempt to make sure it is carried out.
 Our attorneys usually do this on a retainer basis.
 Since this kind of motion involves a hearing and a non-compliant ex-spouse, the fees can fairly expensive.
-Amounts can vary, but most cases will require anywhere from $1500 to $3000 or more up front.
-Our divorce lawyer can sometimes work with you on the fees and we do take partial payments up front sometimes.
+Amounts can vary, but most cases will require at least $3000 or more up front.
+Our contempt lawyer can sometimes work with you on the fees and we do take partial payments up front sometimes.
 If you call our family law attorney today, we might be able to work something out.